 Pearls, however, represent a very different mind game I have been playing since I left home.

 For whatever reason, this transition from the U.S. to Uganda has been significantly more difficult than my experience Rwanda.
-This is probably a combination of a variety of factors, including more serious jet lag, transition from Wisconsin’s spring to Uganda’s heat, having to prepare meals for myself and living alone.
-As a people person, this last concern is taking the largest mental/emotional toll.
+This is probably a combination of a variety of factors, including more serious jet lag, transition from Wisconsin’s cool spring to Uganda’s heat, having to prepare meals for myself and living alone.

 A post with a bit more substance can be expected in the coming days, as I begin work on Monday.
 If you’re a pray-er, pray for me.
 If you’re a good vibes person, send them all my way.
 And as always, I’d love to hear from friends and family from home.
 Feel free to drop a note in the comments section or email me at doll[dot]meagan[at]gmail[dot]com.